Ship with 54 migrants barred from docking in Italy

 Mediterranea Saving Humans said Friday in a tweet that its sailing boat ALEX was off Italy’s southernmost island of Lampedusa, just outside Italian territorial waters, and that it has been banned from entering Italian jurisdiction by ministerial decree.

+The migrants aboard the ship include 11 women, three of whom are pregnant, and four children.
+The pregnant women were given ultrasounds.

-Given the condition of those on board, it has requested that the migrants, rescued from a rubber dinghy Thursday off Libya, be transferred to Italian or Maltese patrol boats.
+Given the condition of those on board, the NGO has requested that the migrants, rescued from a rubber dinghy Thursday off Libya, be transferred to Italian or Maltese patrol boats.
 It said in light of the condition of the migrants that it couldn’t make the trip to the Mediterranean island of Malta itself.

 Malta said Thursday that it will take the migrants in a deal with Italy to take an equal number already in Malta.
 The deal appears aimed at avoiding what would be the 21st standoff between Italy’s populist government and humanitarian groups rescuing migrants at sea.

 In a tweet, the group said that “due to the psychophysical conditions of the people on board and the characteristics of the ship” it was not able to make the journey to Malta.
 “But we could transfer the shipwrecked to Maltese or Italian patrol boats,” it added.

 In a further tweet, the group’s spokeswoman Alessandra Sciurba wrote: “Unfortunately there’s no boat arriving from Malta to transfer the 54 migrants.”